How a Breastfeeding Tracker Gave Me Peace of Mind as a New Parent

 That simple habit changed more than my routine—it changed how I was present.
 The tracking didn’t make feeding mechanical; it made it peaceful.
 Confidence crept back in, and with it, a calmer home.

 If you’re in that same fog, a tiny bit of structure can feel like a deep breath.
 I kept it simple—start when latching, stop when done, switch sides noted without fuss.
-When you’re ready to try the same rhythm, you’ll find the exact flow I used here: a quiet little timer made for 3 a.m. feeds .
+When you’re ready to try the same rhythm, you’ll find the exact flow I used here: a quiet little breastfeeding timer and tracker made for 3 a.m. feeds .

 Breast Feeding Timer – Coming Soon